frimtec/pikett-assist/README.md

 Alphanumeric short codes are supported in any country.

+Numeric short codes can be defined as normal phone numbers in the operations centers contact.
+Ensure that no separator characters (like '-') are used.

-As contacts in Android cannot contain such short code phone numbers, they can be configured in the contact field "Company".
+As contacts in Android cannot contain alphanumeric short code phone numbers, they can be configured in the contact field "Company".
-It the operations centers uses several short code phone numbers, they can be comma separated in the contacts company field.
-Any regular phone numbers stored in the contacts field "Company" are ignored.
+If the operations centers uses several alphanumeric short code phone numbers, they can be comma separated in the contacts "Company" field.
+Any regular phone numbers stored in the contacts field "Company" will be ignored.

 ![Operations center contact with two alphanumeric short code SMS numbers](images/Contacts-with-alphanumeric-short-codes.png)